zeyadsalah22/Design-Patterns/README.md

     - **Explanation**: Defines an interface for creating an object, but allows subclasses to alter the type of objects that will be created.
     - **Main Points**:
          - Use it if you have no idea the exact types of the object your code will work with.
-         - Mkaes it easy to extend the poroduct construction code independently from the rest of the application.
+         - Makes it easy to extend the product construction code independently from the rest of the application.
          - Allow introducing new products without breaking existing code.
-         - Cnetralizes the product creation code in one place in program.
+         - Centralizes the product creation code in one place in program.
     - **Components**:
          - Creator
          - Concrete Creator